A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 These Pocky candies are pretty popular.

-Lastly, the back wall has a display of various wines and sakes.
-If purchased, you can return these to your room, but they can’t be opened in the park.
+The back wall displays various wines and sakes.
+If you purchase them, you can return them to your room but can’t open them in the park.

-Inside the Mitsukoshi store, you’ll find the infamous Pick-a-Pearl.
+Inside the Mitsukoshi store, you’ll find the popular Pick-a-Pearl.
 This is where you purchase a ticket and choose an oyster from the display case.

-When it’s your turn, a cast member will let you make the selection.
+When it’s your turn, a cast member will let you select an oyster.

 Kidcot Fun Stop